pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/setup_en.md

 so that you don't overwrite your settings when installing updates.)

 Client settings allow you to customize how certain things behave in the mod.
-The death link option is also configurged here.
+The death link option is also configured here.
 The template file explains what each option does.

 The settings file is only read when starting the executable,